Magdalen Hsu-Li: Reception

-Hsu-Li's music has received generally positive reviews.
-It is described as "exquisitely furious, beautiful, and exciting" by Performing Songwriter magazine, "sweet, melodic, and real" by The New York Times, "an achingly gorgeous collection of piano-based rock recalling the finest moments of Tori Amos or Ben Folds Five" by Yolk magazine and a sumptuous feast for the ears by Curve magazine.
+Hsu-Li's music has been described as "exquisitely furious, beautiful, and exciting" by The New York Times, and "an achingly gorgeous collection of piano-based rock recalling the finest moments of Tori Amos or Ben Folds Five" by Yolk magazine.
+Curve magazine called her music a sumptuous feast for the ears.
 "A Magazine" wrote, "her blend of hard-grounded folk and sweet siren lyrics makes an enduring impression upon the American music scene her distinguishing factor is her cool, edgy, sound and courage to be sensitive, tender, and feminine.
-As she carves her identity as an artist in an industry where Asian women are not thought of as musical powerhouses or innovators – Magdalen is a rare force with which to reckon."
+As she carves her identity as an artist in an industry where Asian women are not thought of as musical powerhouses or innovators - Magdalen is a rare force with which to reckon."

 About Fire, the Advocate wrote, "finely crafted, melodic, piano-based songs that borrow equally from pop, folk, jazz, blues and even punk."

 In her own words

 Her songs visually portray what she sees as a trained painter while addressing universal themes about identity, spirituality, consciousness, love, loss, and relationships.
 "I write completely from the heart," she says, "but also from my cultural heritages and the places I'm from (the southeast, northeast, and west coast).
 "One of the problems in our society is a lack of awareness for the wealth of cultural diversity that surrounds us," she says.
 "I intend to always be defining issues of identity, raising awareness, and bringing communities together through my music, art, and writing.
 My primary goal as an artist is to help break through the glass ceiling in America so that Asians and other cultural minorities become accepted as artistic and commercial forces in popular music and other artistic mediums."

-Currently, she is working on completing a new book and CD.
-"This book and its accompanying CD will be the culmination of many stories, chapters, and tales within the paths that my life has taken," she says.
+In 2012, she spoke on her work on a book and CD, "This book and its accompanying CD will be the culmination of many stories, chapters, and tales within the paths that my life has taken," she says.
 "Throughout my life, I have rejected many traditions that were integral to my Chinese heritage, while simultaneously reclaiming others.
 I did not start out my life knowing what I would become.
 Rather, the shape and course of my life were composed like a painting or a piece of music, by the flow of events and people I encountered along the way, the choices that I made."
 I've always tried to live my life by listening to my heart and following the Dao."
 She says, "And I've been fortunate to have some amazing teachers and healers in my life.
 They've steadied me on my path along the way, giving me insights and guidance to help me be my highest self in this lifetime.
-It's time to share what they have taught me with others – and that is what this new book and CD will be about".
+It's time to share what they have taught me with others - and that is what this new book and CD will be about".